botisimo/botisimo-documentation/docs/sso/index.rst

 Field       Type     Description
 =========== ======== =============================================================================================================
-id          string   The SSO identifier of the account, usually an internal ID from your system email       string   The email address of the user
+id          string   The SSO identifier of the account, usually an internal ID from your system email       string   The email address of the account
 =========== ======== =============================================================================================================

 .. code-block:: js